What are the Liberal Arts?

-The liberal arts provide a foundation of knowledge from learning about different topics, thinking critically about ideas, formulating arguments, communicating, and solving problems.
-It is a traditional form of higher learning and prepares students for various professions.
-It is not a political affiliation.
+The liberal arts provide a foundation of knowledge allowing students to study different topics, think critically about issues, formulate arguments, communicate effectively, solve problems, and apply their knowledge in the real world.
+It is a traditional form of higher learning that prepares students for a variety of professions.

 Division of Subjects